 Adherence to Batho Pele Principles means putting people first in the delivery of public services.
-Accordingly, over the medium term, the DPSA will focus on monitoring the quality and implementation of the revised Batho Pele Programme, and the extent to which departments promote and implement the principles.
+Accordingly, over the medium term, the DPSA will focus on implementing the revised Batho Pele Programme.
+This will be done to ensure that measurable. uniform Batho Pele standards are put in place in a manner that will enable recipients of public services to monitor adherence themselves.